axelvaldez/radical-companies/_posts/ownership/2023-01-11-resistance-to-co-ownership.markdown

     </tr>
    </body>
   </table>
-  <p>These folks are more likely to reject, perhaps strongly, anything that sounds like a change to the system that they used to &ldquo;move up.&rdquo;</p>
+  <p>These folks are more likely to reject, possibly strongly, anything that sounds like a change to the system that they have learned used to &ldquo;win.&rdquo;</p>

 <h1>And Co-Onwership Is a Big Change</h1>
  <p>Co-ownership makes it possible for everybody to be a co-owner.
 Everybody, not just the selected few who learned how to use the system to <em>win</em>.
 Simple as that.</p>